-Install the same thickness of pump casing gaskets (8) as previously removed and secure the pump casing to the intermediate with the nuts (10).
+Install the same thickness of pump casing gaskets (13) as previously removed, and secure the pump casing to the intermediate with the nuts (12).
 Do not fully tighten the nuts at this time.

 A clearance of .008 to .015 inch (0,20 to 0,38 mm) between the impeller and the wear plate is also recommended for maximum pump efficiency.
-Install the back cover and set this clearance by adding or removing gaskets in the pump casing gasket set until the impeller scrapes against the wear plate when the shaft is turned.
-After the impeller scrapes, add .008 inch (0,20 mm) of gaskets.
+Set this clearance by adding or removing gaskets in the pump casing gasket set (13) until the impeller scrapes against the wear plate when the shaft is turned.
+After the impeller binds, add approximately .008 inch (0,20 mm) of gaskets.

-After the face clearance has been set, tighten the hardware securing the pump casing to the intermediate.
+After the face clearance has been set, tighten the nuts securing the pump casing to the intermediate.

-Secure the pump casing to the rollover base (3, Figure 1). with the previously removed hardware (14, 15, 16 and 17, Figure 1).
-Be sure to reinstall any leveling shims used under the mounting feet of the pump casing.
+Secure the pump casing (1) to the base (7) with the previously removed hardware (16, 17 and 18).
+Be sure to reinstall any leveling shims used under the casing mounting feet.